 - Don’t wait until the last minute to install your snow tires, you could experience a long wait

 - Always keep your fuel tank at least half full.

 - Make sure your washer fluid reservoir is topped up and carry extra washer fluid in your vehicle.
-Use -40 degree celsius washer fluid in the winter months.
+Use -40 degrees celsius washer fluid in the winter months.

 - Keep an ice-scraper and a snow brush in your vehicle at all times.

 - Keep a winter survival kit in your vehicle.

 - It is a good idea to keep a winter survival kit in your vehicle, especially during the winter months in the event you break down.
 A winter survival kit should include: